-Budget friendly and naturally beautiful, bevel siding is the most widely-used Western Red Cedar siding profiles.
+Budget-friendly and naturally beautiful, bevel siding is the most widely-used Western Red Cedar siding profiles.
 It is produced by re-sawing lumber at an angle to produce two pieces thicker on one edge than the other.

 At Cedar Country, we only supply knotty beveled siding that has sound and tight knots, such as the siding used on the newly remodeled Railroad Pub and Pizza.
-Prior to installation, we had the knotty bevel siding for the Railroad Pub and Pizza factory flood coated with a high-quality penetrating oil.
-This not only saves money and time on the job site, it also helps to protect your siding before and during installation.
+Prior to installation, we had the knotty bevel siding for the Railroad Pub and Pizza factory flood coated with high-quality penetrating oil.
+This not only saves money and time on the job site, but it also helps to protect your siding before and during installation.
 Read more about the benefits of having your siding pre-stained by clicking HERE

 Available in 8-20’ even lengths, our natural knotty Western Red Cedar cladding is available in the following dimensions

 11/16” x 10”